 Glycosylation is an essential cellular process that involves the covalent attachment of glycans (carbohydrates/sugars) to proteins; glycans play important roles in maintaining normal cellular functions and dysregulation of processes related to protein glycosylations are known to cause various diseases, e.g. cancer and developmental disorders.
-Our group is interested in the biosynthesis, regulation and biochemistry of O-linked glycosylations with a special focus on protein O-mannosylations (mannose-O-Ser/Thr).
+Our group is interested in the biosynthesis, regulation and biochemistry of O-linked glycosylations with a special focus on protein O-mannosylations (see our OA article in Cell).
 We use a combination of methods, including advanced mass spectrometry, to study structures, map site-specific locations and quantify changes of protein O-mannosylations on a proteome-wide scale.
 In addition, we use CRISPR/Cas9 gene editing for KO/KI of glycogenes in our efforts to study and understand enzymatic pathways involved in protein O-mannosylation.

 Current Project Areas